0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Expecting you to say you're fine
 ```

+-

 ```ad-quote
 title: **lost in translation** 1:4:9-10
 But all I get is brief replies
 Of I don't knows and so do I's
 ```

+- Realizes that the abuser, even after all of this, barely cares to even give proper replies to their victim
+- Keeps on leading them on

 ```ad-quote
 title: **lost in translation** 1:4:11-12